apollo-lang/apollo/doc/lrm.md

 	r: Rhythm = Rhythm([\4, \8, \8])
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- * `Part`: a `Part` is a list of `Atoms`.
+ * `Part`: a is a list of `Atom`s.
 This is useful for distinguishing
-   separate but simultaneously-occurring lines of musical thought.
+   separate but simultaneously-occurring lines of music.
 For example:

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	p: Part = Part([Note(`a5, 1), Note(`c#5, 2)])